 The MateBook X Pro has some of the best speakers on any ultrabook.
 Unlike most laptops, it has 4 speakers instead of 2: there are a pair of up-facing tweeters under the speaker grill and a pair of down-facing woofers on the laptop’s bottom corners.
-The up-firing tweeters are crisp and enhance the soundstage and imaging a lot.
+The crisp up-firing tweeters greatly enhance soundstage and imaging.
 Nevertheless, these speakers are not perfect, and here’s some ways we can improve them.

 Per my ear, this mod successfully eliminated the distortion except at absurdly high volumes.

 Other than a reduction in low treble, the frequency response stays intact.
 Very fortunately, this mod doesn’t reduce bass.

 A large part of why MacBook Pro speakers sound better than all other laptops is because they use frequency response correction and dynamic bass management.
 Let’s give these to the MateBook X Pro.

 - Make sure you have the latest audio drivers from Windows Update or Huawei’s website.